 Through its programs, activities and collaborations, the Latinx Cultural Center (LCC) aspires:

-The Latinx Cultural Center actively collaborates with university partners such as Latinx Student Organizations, Latinamerican and Latino Studies (LALS), Center for Latino Research (CLR), Mission and Ministry, University Counseling Services (UCS), Translator and Interpreter Corps (TIC), TRIO & McNair, Latinos Empowered At DePaul (LEAD), Office of Institutional Diversity and Equity (OIDE), Coleman Entrepreneurship Center, and the Steans Center.
+The Latinx Cultural Center actively collaborates with university partners such as Latinx Student Organizations, Latinamerican and Latino Studies (LALS), Center for Latino Research (CLR), Mission and Ministry, University Counseling and Psychological Services (UCAPS), Translator and Interpreter Corps (TIC), TRIO & McNair, Latinos Empowered At DePaul (LEAD), Office of Institutional Diversity and Equity (OIDE), Coleman Entrepreneurship Center, and the Steans Center.
 The center also offers additional programs and resources in collaboration with community and nonprofit organizations.

 In collaboration with: The Center for Latino Research (CLR)

 This speaker series features authors, journalists, and filmmakers in discussion about anti-racism, immigration, and the current situation on family separation and detention centers.

 In collaboration with: Latin American and Latino Studies (LALS)